hatchet/hatchet/docs/userguide.rst

 are structurally equivalent.
 This ensures that operands to element-wise operations like add and subtract, can be aligned by their respective nodes.

+**Tree**: The ``tree`` operation returns the graphframe's graph structure as a string that can be printed to the console.
+By default, the tree uses the ``name`` of each node and the associated ``time`` metric as the string representation.
+This operation uses automatic color by default, but True or False can be used to force override.

 GraphFrame Operations
 ^^^^^^^^^^^^^^^^^^^^^